Search for information about a product,

 Li J et al. Nephrol Dial Transplant.
 2018

-A national database study reported costs for a large cohort of hospitalized IgA nephropathy patients in China (n=11,569).13 Median costs were 8,000 yuan per patient (1,120 USD), and median length of stay was 10 days.13
+A national database study reported costs for a large cohort of hospitalized patients with IgA nephropathy in China (n=11,569).13 Median costs were 8,000 yuan per patient (1,120 USD), and median length of stay was 10 days.13

 Carlassara L et al. MO898 Nephrol Dial Transplant.
 2021